lbeatty1/MIP_AirPollution/README.md

 # Running the Endogenous Model
 1. Navigate into the Switch-USA-PG folder and activate the `switch-pg` environment.
 2. Type `python download_pg_data.py`into the terminal to download necessary data.
+3. For the air pollution modules, you will also need data from the EPA's Clean Air Markets Data Program (CAMD).
+To download this data, run `python MIP_AirPollution/Get_CAMD.py`.
+You will need a CAMD API key to access this data.
+Save the API key in `MIP_AirPollution/API_Key.json`.
+You can request an API key at <https://www.epa.gov/power-sector/cam-api-portal>
-3. Generate inputs for switch `python pg_to_switch.py MIP_results_comparison/case_settings/26-zone/settings-atb2023 switch/26-zone/in/ --case-id base_short`
+4. Generate inputs for switch `python pg_to_switch.py MIP_results_comparison/case_settings/26-zone/settings-atb2023 switch/26-zone/in/ --case-id base_short`
-4. Generate emissions locations then cluster-year exposure coefficients with `Gen_Emissions_Locations.py` and `InMap_SR_GenConstraints.py`, respectively.
+5. Generate emissions locations then cluster-year exposure coefficients with `Gen_Emissions_Locations.py` and `InMap_SR_GenConstraints.py`, respectively.
-5. Run switch with the exposure module
+6. Run switch with the exposure module
     - set `switch` as the working directory -- `cd switch`
     - `python setup_exposure_scenarios.py`
     - Run the base cost-minimization. `switch solve-scenarios --scenario-list scenarios_1.txt`